Terry College of Business

-The C. Herman and Mary Virginia Terry College of Business is a constituent college of the University of Georgia, a research university in Athens, Georgia, United States.
+The C. Herman and Mary Virginia Terry College of Business is a constituent college of the University of Georgia, an R1: Doctoral research university in Athens, Georgia, United States.
 The business college offers undergraduate programs, MBA programs, specialized master's programs, and doctoral programs.
 It was founded as the first business school in the American South in 1912.

-The Terry College has 10 programs that have top 10 public rankings.
-The Bachelor of Business Administration degree is recognized as a top 25 undergraduate program with a large residential enrollment, and the MBA Program is considered a top 27 graduate business program, with the Financial Times, in its 2025 Global MBA rankings, ranking it the best-value MBA program worldwide for the second consecutive year.
 The Terry MBA is offered as a full-time degree on campus in Athens, as a part-time degree or Executive MBA in the Buckhead district of Atlanta, and a fully online MBA option was added in 2023.

 All of the college's programs are accredited by AACSB International – the Association to Advance Collegiate Schools of Business.

 Degrees programs

 In Athens, the Terry College offers an undergraduate program, four master's degrees (the Full-Time MBA, the Master of Accountancy, the Master of Marketing Research, and the Master of Science in Business Analytics), and eight doctoral degree tracks.
-It offers three online degrees: an MBA, a Master of Business and Technology, and the newest online option is a Master of Professional Accountancy (MPAcc) for working professionals with non-accounting backgrounds.
+It offers three online degrees: an MBA, a Master of Science in Business and Artificial Intelligence, and a Master of Professional Accountancy (MPAcc) for working professionals with non-accounting backgrounds.
 The Terry College also offers Executive MBA and Professional MBA programs at the Terry Executive Education Center in Atlanta.